-In the Transaction, the mortgages were underwritten on a similar basis, they are being serviced by CIFD on the same platform, they are a single asset class - residential mortgages - and, based on the EBA's suggested approach, the mortgages are all originated in the same jurisdiction.
+In the Transaction, the loans were underwritten on a similar basis, they are being serviced by the Servicers on the same platform, they are a single asset class - Residential Home Loans - and, based on the EBA's suggested approach, the properties, on which the home loans are granted, are all located in Portugal.

-PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.
+PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogeneous" by a wide consensus of market participants.